vanttec/vanttec_documentation/source/car/electronics_embedded_systems/embedded_modules/embedded_modules.rst

 STM32
 -----

-The `STM32L431RCT6 <https://www.lcsc.com/product-detail/Microcontroller-Units-MCUs-MPUs-SOCs_STMicroelectronics-STM32L431RCT6_C92468.html>` is chosen as the main microcontroller unit for all modules to follow an standard started by the development of the USV and UUV PCBs, where a similiar version was used, which in turn eases the electronics and embedded development.
+The `STM32L431RCT6 <https://www.st.com/en/microcontrollers-microprocessors/stm32l431rc.html>` is chosen as the main microcontroller unit for all modules to follow the USV and UUV PCBs standard, where a similiar STM32 version was used.
+This decision eases the electronics and embedded development.

 .. figure:: /images/electronics_embedded/stm32_base.png
    :align: center